dbann/research_adminwaste_calc/README.md

 # research_adminwaste_calc
-Calculates the cost of admin waste in research, and highlights opportunity costs.
+A simple web app to highlight the cost of admin waste in research.

+Shows costs of admin waste at 1, 5, and 10 years.

+Also shows opportunity costs (travel scholarships and full time educaiton scholarships)

  Uses R + the shiny package.